top of page

 UNDERSTANDING THE SEAPORT COMMUNITY

-For the dockworkers, who are residents here in the Bay Area, receiving and transporting is incredibly taxing.
-But, as one of the largest economic motors in the entire region, SeaPort Manatee oversees a 5.1 Billion dollar economic impact.
-That is made possible by some hard workers who need rest.
-The facilities at Anchor House are there to give them just that: rest from the hard work.
-With a lounge and small snack bar, we have a lot of Dockworkers stop in and out every day.
+For the dockworkers, who are residents in the Bay Area, the process of receiving and transporting is incredibly demanding.
+Yet, as one of the largest economic contributors to the entire region, SeaPort Manatee generates a remarkable $5.1 billion economic impact.
+This accomplishment is made possible by dedicated workers who, after strenuous efforts, need a place to rest.
+The facilities at Anchor House are designed precisely for that purpose – providing a haven for dockworkers to unwind from their demanding work.
+With a comfortable lounge and a small snack bar, we welcome numerous dockworkers who stop by every day.

 We minister to 2 kinds of people: